zinebmalty/Delivery-Reliabilty-Profitability-Risk-Analysis/README.md

 This project is part of the Google Data Analytics Capstone and focuses on analyzing key delivery-related metrics using a real world supply chain dataset.

-The objective is to examine patterns of late deliveries, identify the worst-performing regions, shipping modes, and product categories, and explore the relationship between delivery reliability and profitability.
+The objective is to examine patterns of late deliveries, identify the worst-performing by shipping modes and explore the relationship between delivery reliability and profitability.

-The analysis highlights the top 5 worst-performing segments to support targeted insights and decision-making.

 It covers three years (2015–2017) and includes an interactive dashboard with a year filter for time based trend analysis.
 Data from 2018 was excluded as it only contains one month of records.

 ## Ask Phase

-### Business Problem

-The company is experiencing a high rate of late deliveries, affecting delivery reliability across regions, shipping modes, and product categories.

-Despite this, profitability shows a slight increase, raising concerns about the alignment between operational performance and business outcomes.

 ### Business Objective

 The objective of this analysis is to:

 - Identify patterns of late deliveries
-- Detect the worst-performing regions, shipping modes, and product categories
+- Detect the worst-performing by shipping modes
 - Compare planned vs actual delivery performance
 - Evaluate the relationship between delivery reliability and profitability

 ### Key Questions

-- Which regions have the highest late delivery rates?
 - Which shipping modes are most associated with delays?
-- Which product categories show the highest delivery risk relative to order volume?
 - How has late delivery performance evolved over time (2015–2017)?
 - What is the gap between scheduled and actual shipping duration?
 - How does profitability relate to delivery risk across categories?